rymo4/bayesian_average/README.md

 Movie.all.each do { |movie| movie.update_bayesian }
 ```

-Keep in mind that this will put a large load on your datebase.
-You probably want to do this a fraction at a time and
+Keep in mind that this will put a large load on your database.
+You probably want to do this a small section at a time and
-asynchronously with [Resqueue](https://github.com/defunkt/resque) or something similar.
+asynchronously with [Resque](https://github.com/defunkt/resque) or something similar.

 ## How It Works